pwhitter1/PILNet/README.md

 ## Dataset:

-The QM Dataset for Atomic Multipoles is publicly accessible here: https://doi.org/10.3929/ethz-b-000509052.<br>
+The QM Dataset for Atomic Multipoles (QMDFAM) is publicly accessible here: https://doi.org/10.3929/ethz-b-000509052.<br>
 The `data.hdf5` and `data_gdb.hdf5` dataset files must be downloaded separately to run our experiments.<br>
 Once downloaded, they can be placed in the `PILNet/src/datasets/` directory.<br>